 “It’s totally different.
 We can’t get out of the office compared before unlike now, in a month we get to attend seminars like stress debriefing and series of trainings,” Lolita Ocno, said.

 “Good thing about being accredited as level 3 Center of Excellence is that we are provided budget to hire additional Houseparent and staff, provided that we have the need for additional staff.
 Before, we can’t just easily go on leave, or be absent even if there is an emergency since we’re only three houseparent.
-Now that we have additional staff, we no longer have to do all the chores and we get to balance our time between family and work.
+Now that we have enough staff, we no longer have to do all the chores and we get to balance our time between family and work.
 We’re so much grateful of the accreditation ‘cause aside from the convenience it brought us, It necessarily meant that we have provided quality service to the clients in the Center,” Vilma, said.

 For Lolita and Vilma, they were just doing their best to be the parents of the residents in the center without expecting something in return.
 But the overwhelming affection they get from the residents, especially those who get discharged, cannot compensate the fulfilment they feel.